 A hematoma can also appear without any identifiable cause.

 For more superficial hematomas, symptoms include:

 - warmth in the skin surrounding the hematoma

 Internal hematomas may be more difficult to recognize.
-Anyone who has been in an accident or sustained a serious injury should regularly check in with a doctor to screen for hematomas.
+Anyone who has been in an accident or sustained a serious injury should regularly check in with a healthcare professional to screen for hematomas.

-Hematomas in the skull may be particularly dangerous.
-Even after seeing a doctor about an injury, it is essential to keep an eye out for new symptoms, such as:
+Hematomas in the skull may be particularly serious.
+Even after seeing a healthcare professional about an injury, it is essential to keep an eye out for new symptoms, such as:

 - a severe, worsening headache